 In the UK, the General Medical Council (GMC) prohibits doctors from receiving referral payments.
 It violates the 7 Principles of Public Life.4 Kickbacks could also be in violation of the Bribery Act of 2010.5

-While kickback arrangements have been a common practice for some treatment providers and referring professionals, many (of which we hope are the majority) have realized legal or not, referral fees are an ethical issue.
+While kickback arrangements are a common practice for some treatment providers and referring professionals, many have realized that—legal or not—referral fees are an ethical issue.

-In December, we visited Paracelsus Recovery in Zurich, Switzerland, and were discussing this very issue with Jan Gerber, Managing Director.
+In December, we visited Paracelsus Recovery in Zurich, Switzerland, and discussed this very issue with the center’s Managing Director, Jan Gerber.
 He was eager to share with us that he and his family-owned business passionately stands against this practice—even when they’ve lost business over it.

-From his perspective, “it’s an ethical question” that in the worst case can “cost somebody’s life.”
+From his perspective, “it’s an ethical question.”
+And in the worst case, it can “cost somebody’s life.”

-Castle Craig, a residential center in Scotland, clearly states their view on referral agencies and fees, writing, “We feel that using these agencies turns patients into commodities who are effectively brokered from agencies to treatment centres.”
+Castle Craig, a residential center in Scotland, clearly states their stance on referral agencies and fees: “We feel that using these agencies turns patients into commodities who are effectively brokered from agencies to treatment centres.”
 They do not pay referral fees and “refuse to work with any referral agencies currently operating in the United Kingdom.”

-[If you are a treatment provider or referring professional that would also like to go on record against this practice, we are happy to add your quote to this post.]
+If you are a treatment provider or referring professional who would also like to go on record against this practice, we’re happy to add your quote to this post.

-If you are looking for treatment for you or your loved one, be cautious of websites that appear to provide independent information about treatment options but require you to call a hotline to learn about them.
-These hotlines are often working with treatment centers on a referral fee basis, meaning that they are more likely to recommend you centers which are willing to pay them a fee.
-Sometimes they have centers of their own that they will try to recommend as well without disclosing the affiliation.
-The inner workings of a very popular website doing just that was detailed in a January Sunday Times investigative piece.6
+If you’re looking for treatment for yourself or your loved one, be cautious of websites that appear to provide independent information about treatment options but require you to call a hotline to learn about them.
+These hotlines often work with treatment centers on a referral fee basis, meaning they’re more likely to refer you to centers that are willing to pay them a fee.
+Sometimes they have centers of their own that they will try to recommend without disclosing the affiliation.

 When your doctor, psychiatrist, therapist, etc. makes a recommendation, politely ask if they receive compensation or favors for recommending you those centers.